 Index of Commodity Prices

-Preliminary estimates for April indicate that the index fell by 1.5 per cent (on a monthly average basis) in SDR terms, after rising by 0.8 per cent in March (revised).
-The largest contributors to the decline in April were falls in the prices of gold, crude oil and thermal coal.
-The prices of base metals and many rural commodities also declined, while the price of iron ore increased in the month.
-In Australian dollar terms, the index fell by 2 per cent in April.
+Preliminary estimates for October indicate that the index fell by 1.1 per cent (on a monthly average basis) in SDR terms, after falling by 0.2 per cent in September (revised).
+Declines in the prices of iron ore and coking coal were partly offset by higher gold prices.
+Both the base metals and rural subindices fell in the month.
+In Australian dollar terms, the index fell by 3.1 per cent in October.

-As indicated in previous releases, preliminary estimates for iron ore, coking coal and thermal coal export prices are being used for recent months, based on market information.
-Using spot prices for these commodities, the index declined by 3.5 per cent in April in SDR terms, to be 7.5 per cent lower over the past year.
+Consistent with previous releases, preliminary estimates for iron ore, coking coal and thermal coal export prices are being used for the most recent months, based on market information.
+Using spot prices for these commodities, the index fell by 2.7 per cent in October in SDR terms, to be 21.7 per cent lower over the past year.

-For further details regarding the construction of the index, please refer to ‘Changes to the RBA Index of Commodity Prices: 2013’ in the March 2013 issue of the Bulletin.
+For further details regarding the construction of the index, please refer to ‘Changes to the RBA Index of Commodity Prices: 2013’ in the March 2013 issue of the Bulletin and ‘Weights for the Index of Commodity Prices’ (April 2015).

 Details are in the attached table and graph.